opal/opal.github.io/source/docs/compiled_ruby.html.md

 ### Using JavaScript debuggers

-As opal just generates JavaScript, it is useful to use a native debugger to work through JavaScript code.
+As Opal just generates JavaScript, it is useful to use a native debugger to work through JavaScript code.
 To use a debugger, simply add an x-string similar to the following at the place you wish to
 debug: